How to Track X (Twitter) Mentions? [2025]

 It’s a powerful tool for understanding trends, measuring the impact of specific campaigns, or identifying any changes in public perception or engagement related to your brand.

-The second one (compare projects) may give you insights into the content gap, sentiment, influencers’ potential, and an overall view of how you’re doing on the market.
+Switch the top button to the “Project comparison” to find insights into the content gap, sentiment, influencers’ potential, and an overall view of how you’re doing on the market.

 • Real-time mentions analytics